 A free, confidential, phone and online service for children aged 5-19.
 Also contains information about a range of issues, including online abuse of all kinds, and where and how to ask for help.

 Childnet International

-Works with children, schools and families to ensure safer internet use, and includes a parents and carers' hub with a range of resources and information.
+Works with children, schools and families to ensure safer internet use.
+This area offers support and advice for parents and carers of children with SEND.

 Internet Matters